USCIS Visitor Policy

 If you are feeling sick, please do not come to our office.
 Follow the instructions on your appointment notice to reschedule your appointment for when you are healthy.
 There is no penalty for rescheduling your appointment if you are sick.
 You will not be allowed to enter the USCIS office if you:

-- Have COVID-19 or any symptoms of COVID-19 according to the CDC, including, but not limited to, a recently developed cough, fever, difficulty breathing, new loss of smell or taste, fatigue, muscle aches, headache, congestion, sore throat, or vomiting;
+- Have COVID-19 or any symptoms of COVID-19 according to the CDC, including, but not limited to, a recently developed cough, fever, difficulty breathing, new loss of smell or taste, fatigue, muscle aches, headache, congestion, sore throat, or vomiting (this list does not include all symptoms);

-- Have returned from domestic air, international air, or cruise ship travel in the past 10 days (unless you are fully vaccinated);
+- Have returned from domestic, international, or cruise ship travel in the past 10 days (unless you are fully vaccinated);

-- Have been instructed by a health care provider, public health authority, or government entity to self-isolate or self-quarantine in the past 14 days; or
+- Have been instructed by a health care provider, public health authority, or government entity to self-isolate or self-quarantine in the past 14 days (unless you have been cleared to end isolation or quarantine); or

 - Refuse to wear a face covering or mask in accordance with USCIS policy.